CFP for Art History Pedagogy and Practice (Spring 2018)

 - Principles and Practicalities of SoTL-AH: essays and reports addressing the practical needs, concerns, benefits, and processes of conducting SoTL in art history and related disciplines

 See the AHPP website for Manuscript Preparation Guidelines.
-Submissions for Issue 2 will be accepted online at arthistorypp.org until March 1, 2017.
-If you have additional questions about your submission, please contact the editorial team of AHPP at firstname.lastname@example.org.
+Submissions for the Spring 2018 issue will be accepted online at arthistorypp.org until March 1, 2018.
+If you have additional questions about your submission, please contact the editorial team of AHPP at email@example.com.